berkeley-scf/tutorial-unix-basics/index.md

 Following that first character are three triplets of file permission information.
 Each triplet contains read ('r'), write ('w') and execute ('x') information.
 The first `rwx` triplet (the second through fourth characters) indicates if the owner of the file can read, write, and execute a file (or directory).
 The second `rwx` triplet (the fifth through seventh characters) indicates if anyone in the group that the file belongs to can read, write and execute a file (or directory).
 The third triplet (the eighth through tenth characters) pertains to any other user.
 Dashes mean that a given user does not have that kind of access to the given file.

 For example, for the *syllabus.pdf* file, the owner of the file can read it and can modify the file by writing to it (the first triplet is 'rw-'), as can users in the group the file belongs to.
-But for all other users, they can only read it (the third triplet is 'r--').
+But for other users, they can only read it (the third triplet is 'r--').

 We can change the permissions by indicating the type of user and the kind of access we want to add or remove.
 The type of user is one of: